19hours/sg-statutes/Acts/Income Tax Act.md

 (c) any income of an approved CPF unit trust within the meaning of section 35(14);

-(d) any income of a trust arising from funds managed in Singapore by a fund manager prescribed under section 13C;
+(d) any income of a trust fund prescribed under section 13C;

+[22/2011 wef 01/09/2007]

-(e) any income of a foreign trust specified under section 13G; or
+(e) any income of a foreign trust specified under section 13G;

+[22/2011 wef 01/09/2007]

-(f) any income of a locally administered trust prescribed under section 13Q.
+(f) any income of a locally administered trust prescribed under section 13Q;

+(g) any income of a trust the trustee of which is a prescribed person under section 13CA; or

+[22/2011 wef 01/09/2007]

+(h) any income of an approved trust fund referred to in the definition of “approved person” under section 13X(5), or of a trust fund that is a feeder fund or master fund approved under section 13X.

+[22/2011 wef 01/04/2009]

 [7/2007]